Gertrud Scholtz-Klink: Activities as Reichsfrauenführerin

 As head of the Woman's Bureau of the German Labor Front, Scholtz-Klink had the responsibility of persuading women to work for the benefit of the Nazi government, and later, for the war effort.
 At the 1937 Nuremberg Party Rally, she stated that "even if our weapon is only the wooden spoon, its striking power will be no less than that of other weapons".
 At the 1938 rally, she argued that "the German woman must work and work, physically and mentally she must renounce luxury and pleasure".

 For propaganda reasons, Nazi Germany showcased Scholtz-Klink to foreign countries as an influential leader in the Party, and she made many speaking trips abroad.
+She was known in Britain as "The Perfect Nazi Woman".
 However, she was usually left out of the more important meetings in the male-dominated leadership of the Party and the state, and was not consulted on issues beyond her narrow sphere of interest.
 She was considered to be a figurehead, and her views were reportedly not considered important by the Nazi leadership.
 Whenever there were conflicts over jurisdictional issues, she lost the argument, demonstrating what little actual political power she wielded.

 Scholtz-Klink fully supported the Nazi racial policies against Jews.
+She was partly responsible for the persecution, exclusion, and disenfranchisement of Jewish women.
 She cautioned women against the "raceless talk of humanity" and supported "racial purity" as part of the "natural order".
 She declared Jews to be the "mortal enemy of the German nation" and urged women to avoid Jewish businesses: "Not a penny more to a Jewish store, no Jewish doctor, no Jewish lawyer for the German woman or the German family!"

 Scholtz-Klink was also aware of the crimes of the Nazi regime.
 Her NSF was responsible for monitoring the forced domestic laborers used in private households in the Reich, and for a time she was involved in the selection and training of Nazi concentration camps guards.
 During the Second World War, she often accompanied her husband in his capacity as an inspector on frequent trips to concentration camps.
 Toward the end of the war, she was present with her husband when he commanded a Kampfgruppe (battle group) in Potsdam during the Battle of Berlin.
 Though she did not actively fight in the battle, she was seen wearing a camouflage uniform and carrying a sub-machine gun.